raviqqe/gherkin2markdown/README.md

 # cucumber2markdown

-A command to convert cucumber files into Markdown.
+A command to convert Cucumber files into Markdown.

 ## License